NLnetLabs/unbound-manual/source/manpages/unbound-anchor.rst

 Files
 -----

-/usr/local/etc/unbound/root.key
+@UNBOUND_ROOTKEY_FILE@
        The root anchor file, updated with 5011 tracking, and read and written to.
        The file is created if it does not exist.

-/usr/local/etc/unbound/icannbundle.pem
+@UNBOUND_ROOTCERT_FILE@
        The trusted self-signed certificate that is used to verify the downloaded DNSSEC root trust anchor.
        You can update it by fetching it from https://data.iana.org/root-anchors/icannbundle.pem (and validate it).
        If the file does not exist or is empty, a builtin version is used.

 https://data.iana.org/root-anchors/root-anchors.xml
        Source for the root key information.